Laboratory-Imaging/GA3-examples/README.md

 # GA3 Examples

 Examples are organized into folders based on NIS Elements version which they were made with.
+They are ordered from basic examples to more advanced ones.
+Every example is accompanied with an nd2 file and a GA3 recipe that reproduces the example.
+There is a link to the interactive HTML recipe which can be inspected online.

 ## Examples for NIS-Elements version 6.10